The processes and diversity of God's living creation. Biology

 Program Highlight Benefit From an Integrative Approach

-Biology is part of the Biological and Health Sciences Department, which also includes Biochemistry and Molecular Biology, Neuroscience, Health Science, and Conservation & Ecological Health.
-Together, these five majors share a core curriculum designed to introduce you to the underpinnings of biological and health sciences and teach you how to read, write, produce, and speak about science.
-With this firm foundation, you will be well-positioned to pursue the major of your choice
+Biology is part of the Biological and Health Sciences Department, which also includes Biochemistry and Molecular Biology (offered jointly with the Chemistry Department), Conservation & Ecological Health, Health Science, and Neuroscience.
+Together, these five majors share a core curriculum designed to introduce you to foundational biological and chemical concepts, scientific research methods, and the intersection of Christian faith with biological and health sciences.

 Faces & Spaces Where You’ll Learn, Who You’ll Meet